Frazz by Jef Mallett for October 04, 2014

 7. Missing large

-Vince M over 9 years ago
+Vince M about 10 years ago

 I don’t think cyclists or motorists get to claim any moral high ground.
 A friend of mine made the news when he was on his bike and had a disagreement with an SUV driver who made his point by hitting him, dragging him some 50 yards, and leaving him for dead.
 He’s slowly returning to functioning level, and I’m hoping there’s not a sane judge around who’ll let off Mister Wheeler lightly.